Saturday, 2 September 2023

 By far the strongest section of Satyajit Ray: The Inner Eye is the opening seventy-page biographical study.
 Ray came from a family of fantasists, creators of nonsense verse

-because anglophile Bengalis knew about Edward Lear whose work was greatly favoured by the Queen Empress.
+because anglophile Bengalis knew about Edward Lear whose work was greatly favored by the Queen Empress.
 But Lear had greater talent.

 and fabulous hybrid animals – Stortle, Whalephant, Porcuduck – and both Ray’s father Sukumar and his grandfather Upendrakishore were famous for their children’s stories and illustrations, published in the family’s magazine, Sandesh, which means, as Mr Robinson tells us, both Sweetmeat and Information.